turnintocoders/bootcamp/week-1/pair-programming.md

 ## Gotchas

-Both driver and co-pilot should keep their role for the time that they have decided upfront.
+Both driver and navigator should keep their role for the time that they have decided upfront.
 It is like role-playing, keep your role for your turn.
 When the time is up you will swap and have the opportunity to take on the other role.

 Pair programming is a soft skill, there aren't strict rules.
 Especially at the beginning it will feel weird and time wasting, but practicing will show the real value, especially on more complex projects.